pzxie/wohoox/packages/wohoox-react/README.md

 When initializing the store, if `initState` is a factory function, the `reset` parameter is optional

-- **When no parameters are passed**, the factory function will be called by default to return to the new initialization state.
+- **no parameters are passed**, the factory function will be called by default to return to the new initialization state

-- **When passing parameters**, use the incoming data as the new initialization state
+- **passing parameters**, use the incoming data as the new initialization state

 ```typescript
 import { createStore } from 'wohoox-react'